 - Resolve giant clusters.

-- Pay special attention to orange clusters.
+- Pay special attention to clusters with canonical conflicts.

 Use our chrome extension to view page's blocks.